j4ckp0w15g4y/connect-four-project-/README.md

 # connect-four-project-
 Connect Four project for GA

-I am making a Connect-Four style project that utilises HTML, CSS, JavaScript and also collision detection, and CSS animation.
+I am making a Connect-Four style project that utilises HTML, CSS, JavaScript, collision detection, and CSS animation.

 Connect-four works in columns, the player drops a piece into a column.
 So I would need to create four column variables,
 	eg. let column1 = document.querySelectorAll('#element-0, #element-7, #element-14, #element-21, #element-28, #element-35')